kuco23/integer-pairing/README.md

 ## Complexity
 The pairing of n integers will result in an integer of the size of about their product.

-## Examples of usage
+## Example usage from Cryptography

-### Pairing of real numbers
-You can represent any computationally-realistic real number with a fraction, which is a pair of integers and can be encoded as one integer.

-### Cryptographic salting
 When encrypting messages deterministically, an attacker can always reproduce the encryption of any chosen messages.
 If those possibilities are few (like `0` / `1`), those kinds of algorithms are pretty useless.
 This is solved by appending a random number, called salt, to the message.
-Here it can be useful to implement this appending via pairing, as
+It can be useful to implement this appending via pairing.
 ```python
 from random import getrandbites
 from pairing import szudzik